xebialabs-community/xl-deploy-puppet-sample/README.md

     git submodule init
     git submodule update

-This should clone repositores and provide the necessary shared puppet modules that are needed to run any vagrant projects.
+This should clone repositories and provide the necessary shared puppet modules that are needed to run any vagrant projects.

 # Submodules #